Polls show a return of Democrats' 'Big Blue Wall'

 But November is looming — Election Day is 100 days away as of Sunday — and in many voters’ minds the president has become synonymous with the Republican Party.
 The polls suggest that could be a problem for the GOP this fall.

-On the “generic ballot,” that’s a polling question that asks “what is your preference for the outcome of this November’s congressional elections,” Republicans trail by a solid number in each state.
+On the “generic ballot,” there’s a polling question that asks “what is your preference for the outcome of this November’s congressional elections.”
+Republicans trail by a solid number in each state.
 Voters favor the Democrats by 9 points in Michigan, 12 points in Minnesota and 8 points in Wisconsin.

 Perhaps more troubling for Republicans, those numbers cover a broad swath of territory in each state.